-- Students returning from a leave of absence are not guaranteed that the module required to maintain the normal progress in their training program will be available at the time of reentry; - They may have to wait for the appropriate module to be offered; - They may be required to repeat the entire module from which they elected to withdraw prior to receiving a final grade; - Financial aid may be affected.
+- Students returning from a leave of absence are not guaranteed that the module required to maintain the normal progress in their training program will be available at the time of reentry; - They may have to wait for the appropriate module to be offered; - They may be required to repeat the entire module from which they elected to withdraw prior to receiving a final grade; Financial aid may be affected. - Financial aid may be affected.